Gary, Indiana

 Not the original — I guess it’s not really the original.
 I mean not the mainstream, fifty states, red, white, and blue.

-In my altered state of mind, I can’t stop thinking about symbols and shorthand.
-(Symbols have to be a top ten human invention.)
+In my altered state of mind, I can’t stop thinking about symbols and shorthand, and how symbols have to be a top ten human invention.

 When I say “the American flag,” the outlines of a two-hundred-something-year history pop into your head.
-I don’t have to tell you that I’m thinking about individualism, diversity and discrimination, imperialism both militaristic and cultural, a storytelling, advertising, meme-making machine whose gravitational pull cannot be escaped.
+I don’t have to tell you that I’m thinking about individualism, diversity and discrimination, imperial power both militaristic and cultural, a storytelling, advertising, meme-making machine whose gravitational pull cannot be escaped.

 When the American flag was first seen in China, in the 18th century, my ancestral province of Guangdong loved the thirteen stars and stripes so much they spread the word that it was “as beautiful as a flower,” and America became, for a time, the “flower flag country”.